Business process management

 Critical success factors for BPM

-After analyzing hundreds of BPM implementations, certain patterns emerge that separate success from failure:
+After working with teams across industries and analyzing hundreds of BPM implementations, certain patterns emerge that separate success from failure:

 Start with culture, not technology